Gut (album): Reception

 Gut was met with critical acclaim.
-Pitchfork's Eric Torres deemed it as "one of the most fully realized and exhilarating Baths albums to date", praising it's "astonishing vulnerability".
+Pitchfork's Eric Torres deemed it as "one of the most fully realized and exhilarating Baths albums to date", praising its "astonishing vulnerability".
 Similarly, Brian Stout of PopMatters hailed it as a "beautiful" and "potent" record, with some of Wiesenfeld's "warmest", and "most inviting" songs to date, made by such a "singular artist".

 Writing for AllMusic, Heather Phares considered the record as a combination of the "maturity and depth" present on Wiesenfeld's previous work, with the "spontaneity of a beginner", making an "impressive" and "expressive" record, which showcases Wiesenfeld's "eloquent" and "hungry" artistic evolution.